flytbase/flytdocs/source/docs/FlytOS/FlytOS_install.rst

 .. code-block:: bash

-   $ sudo dpkg -i <path to install file>/FlytOSv0.x-y.deb 		#fill in the v0.x-y with the correct version number.
+   $ sudo dpkg -i <path to debian package location>/FlytOSv0.x-y.deb 		#fill in the v0.x-y with the correct version number.